 There are a number of types of service dogs.
 The most popular among them are guide dogs, mobility assistance dogs, and hearing dogs.
 However, there are other categories of service dogs such as psychiatric service dogs, various kinds of alert dogs, and others.

-In order for a service dog to perform all the functions that you expect and require, you should clearly understand the distinctions between different types of service animals and functions that they can fulfill, and choose the one that you need.
+In order for a service dog to perform all the functions that you expect and require, you should clearly understand the distinctions between different types of service animal registration and the functions that they can fulfill, and choose the one that you need.

 Any service dog must come up to certain standards.
 First of all, humans who need assistance dogs should have physical, intellectual, mental, or other inabilities that complicate their lives.
 Animals must be specially trained to aid disabled people and facilitate their lifetimes.

-Dogs also must be obedient and well-behaved in public, not pose threat to people and animals around.
-During the education, dogs trainers minimize the possibility of aggression from the dog, including in relation to its owner.
+Dogs also must be obedient and well-behaved in public, and not pose threat to people and animals around.
+During the education, dog trainers minimize the possibility of aggression from the dog, including in relation to its owner.

 In addition, sometimes to ease the identification of a service dog in society, owners buy special equipment, for example, vests with specific markings.
-This can greatly facilitate and comfort being of the animal in the public, but it is not prescribed by the law.
+This can greatly facilitate and comfort of the animal in the public, but it is not prescribed by the law.
 The handlers of service dogs have ID cards, which are the main documents of the animals.
+You can find more about Service animal definition and their key benefits in our article.
+In our blog, you can also find how to get a service dog doctor’s letter to register your own trained pet.

 Guide dogs give a person more confidence and a sense of security.
 Thanks to them, it becomes easier for men to navigate in space, so they begin to leave the house more often and walk more.
 Also, guide dogs give a certain sense of independence, since their owners do not need the help of other people.
 The walk becomes faster and safer.
 In addition, guide dogs relieve the fear of the unknown and the handler feels more relaxed and comfortable.